Welcome Aboard, Skipper

 In Ince, they found not only a man who came in, financially, at below what they expected for someone of his background and achievements but also a leader who still relished the heat of the battle.

 Like Denis Irwin, he wasn’t ready to walk away from playing and proved the point by playing 45 League, cup and play-off games as he skippered the club to promotion.
-Relegation came immediately but he stayed around back in the Championship, earning another contract as he added another 50 outings across two seasons.
+Relegation came immediately but he stayed around back in the Championship, earning another contract as he added a further 50 outings across two seasons.
 He was one of those who gave serious return on the investment despite having no resale value in his mid and then late 30s.

 The impact was such that he had a sizeable lobby of support among fans when the manager’s job subsequently became available but he sat in the chair instead at MK Dons, Blackburn and others as Wolves regrouped impressively under Mick McCarthy.